untwisted/untwisted/BOOK.md

 ~~~

-The 'Client' handle is a class that spawns the events CONNECT and CONNECT_ERR.
-The 'Client' handle
+The Client handle is a class that spawns the events CONNECT and CONNECT_ERR.
+The Client handle
-will be attached to the 'Spin' instance to process the events to notify other handles of the connection
+will be attached to the Spin instance to process the events to notify other handles of the connection
 status.

-Implementing a function named 'create_connection' that will instantiate a 'Spin' instance then
+Implementing a function named create_connection that will instantiate a Spin instance then
 bind handles on the events.

 ~~~python